-Chad Marohn has served as a principal at several schools since he graduated Martin Luther College in 1999.
-Most recently he came to serve St. Paul’s Lutheran School in 2016.
+Michael has served as a principal and teacher at several Lutheran elementary schools since he graduated from Martin Luther College in 1998.
+Most recently he came to serve St. Paul’s Lutheran School in 2023.

-This is the first year that I am privileged to teach full time the 5th and 6th grade students at St. Paul’s Lutheran School.
-The subject that I am most passionate about teaching is Science.
-Through studying Science, we utilize all of our senses and witness our God’s incredible power, wisdom, and love for us evident in the details of his creation.
+It is a privilege to teach the 3rd and 4th grade students at St. Paul’s Lutheran School The subject that I am most passionate about teaching is science.
+Through studying science, we utilize all of our senses and witness our God’s incredible power, wisdom, and love for us evident in the details of his creation.

 I have been blessed to work with the children of St. Paul’s Lutheran School as a resource teacher for eight years.
 My current assignment includes teaching math at the grade 3-4 level as well as assisting students who can benefit from additional help in completing and understanding their daily class work.
 I am also available to work with students who are working on advanced projects.

 I assist Mrs. Emily Panzer in the 4k room as a teaching aide on a daily basis.

 With over 40 years of keyboard/organ performance and 13 years of elementary teaching experience, Mrs. Susan Phelps offers the convenience of piano lessons at school, during the school day.